Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 223.5 combined points in 55 of 82 games this season.
+- In 58 games this season, Denver and its opponents have gone over 220.5 total points.

-- Denver has an average total of 228.3 in its matchups this year, 4.8 more points than this game's over/under.
+- Denver's outings this year have an average total of 228.3, 7.8 more points than this matchup's over/under.

 - This season, Denver has been favored 61 times and won 43, or 70.5%, of those games.